usegalaxy-au/tools-au/training/TLDR.md

 ## Preface

-This file is a stripped back, minimal version of the full training material.
-It provides the essentials needed to get started with tool wrapping.
+Wrapping bioinformatics programs for the Galaxy platform is challenging.
+It requires good linux skills, and deep understanding of how Galaxy executes jobs.

+This document is designed to provide a structure for learning tool wrapping.
+Much about this topic has already been written, so this document contains many links to relevant material.
+It also serves as an index for you to get help when stuck with a problem.

 <br><br>